-If you’re looking for editing help, you can find my Reedsy profile here.
+I’m on hiatus from offering editing help, but you can still find my Reedsy profile here.

-For someone who’s been laid off twice because his companies were sold out from under him, I’ve actually led a pretty charmed life as a book editor.
+For someone who’s been laid off three times, twice because his companies were sold out from under him, and who narrowly missed getting laid off another time due to a company sale, I’ve actually led a pretty charmed life as a book editor.
 I’ve had great bosses who have supported me and whom I’ve trusted, and my co-workers have been invariably as collaborative and innovative as I try to be.
-One, Eric Nelson, even became my agent post-Wiley and sold my novel before going to Portfolio as executive editor.
+One, Eric Nelson, even became my agent post-Wiley and sold my novel before going to Portfolio as executive editor (he now runs Broadside).
 You can see my full history and my titles lists on my LinkedIn page, but these are the highlights.

-Previously I was a senior editor at Wiley, where I handled history, science, sports, pop culture, biography and narrative nonfiction.
+Prior to that I was a senior editor for more than thirteen years at Wiley, where I handled history, science, sports, pop culture, biography and narrative nonfiction.
 I had NY Times bestsellers with Tedy Bruschi’s Never Give Up, Don Felder’s Heaven and Hell and Keith Olbermann’s The Worst Person in the World.
 EJ Wagner’s The Science of Sherlock Holmes won an Edgar Award.
 I also edited books by top golf teachers Hank Haney, Jim McLean, and Mike Bender; Hall of Famers Yogi Berra and Bob Griese; NPR’s Scott Simon and Kee Malesky; rock god Yngwie Malmsteen, rock god producer Ken Caillat, and rock god chronicler Ian Christe; and historians Jim Brady and Stephen Dando-Collins.

 I got my start in publishing at Avon, which was assimilated by HarperCollins.
 There I started a history imprint, worked with Brandon Tartikoff on his imprint, and worked on books in pretty much every genre except romance (which I, nonetheless, have a great appreciation for).
 An editor, not to mention a writer, couldn’t have found a better place to learn how books and their business work.
 The two SF series I worked on were Nancy Holder’s Gambler’s Star series and Chet Williamson’s The Searchers series.